 Many individuals who are going through a divorce are sometimes interested in mediation.
 Mediation is a good process that can help lots of individuals get to a resolution.

 But many are confused about what a mediator does and does not do.
-Many think that a mediation can actually divorce parties.
+Many think that mediation can actually divorce parties.

-In other words, they believe that a mediator can actually work like a judge.
+In other words, they believe that a mediator can actually work as a judge.
 For example, they think they can avoid court altogether and the mediation can sign and approve a final divorce judgment just like a judge.

 This is not the case at all.
 What a mediator can do is sit down with the parties going through a divorce.
 A mediator can help the parties enter into a dialogue about their case.

 A mediator, in essence, works like a facilitator where they get the parties talking and discussing the case.
-Both parties can express their interests and goals in attempt at resolving the case.
+Both parties can express their interests and goals in an attempt at resolving the case.

 Some mediators might weigh in more than others by explaining what they think a judge may or may not do in a given case if the case went to court.
 Other mediators might not weigh in nearly as much but simply facilitate a discussion.

 Mediation also normally takes multiple sessions for parties to reach an agreement.
 Many wrongly think that mediation is usually quick and easy.
 That isn’t always the case.